alebr001/rijksmuseum_api_assessment_pm/README.md

 * Malformed format leads to 404
 * Empty format leads to http500
 * Internal server error does nog have a good error handling (no output)

-When format is jsonp is generates a contenttype of text/javascript
+* When format is jsonp is generates a contenttype of text/javascript while application/javascript is considered best practice.